 - Maximum time frame for the degree or program: Students must complete a degree or certificate prior to attempting 150% of the number of credits needed for their degree or certificate.

 During the scheduled add/drop period of each semester (typically the first two weeks of classes), you can make schedule adjustments.
-Classes that are dropped during this period do not remain on your permanent record, but may affect your Satisfactory Academic Progress.
+Classes that are dropped during this period do not remain on your permanent record.
 Changes in enrollment may also affect the amount of financial aid that is paid.
 For a review of how certain financial aid awards are affected by changes in enrollment see Disbursement of Funds.

 Late Start Classes